Landing Page Conversion Rates: How 8 and 9-Figure DTC Brands Are Optimizing in 2026

 4. Traffic source and quality

+• What platform did they come from?
+There's definitely overlap in why people use different social media platforms, but think about some key use cases for each.
+TikTok is popular for short-form, entertaining content, Instagram has had a greater focus on shopping as of late, and YouTube is a popular platform for learning.
 Choosing your landing page types accordingly could be the difference between your highest conversion rate ever and few to no conversions at all.
 For instance, you might direct TikTok traffic to a quiz landing page, Instagram traffic to a product or collection-focused landing page, and YouTube traffic to an advertorial.

 • Their level of familiarity with your brand.
-Who’s more likely to convert: A person already familiar with your brand who was directed to your landing page via your latest marketing email or a person from a cold traffic source like a paid ad?
-That’s a trick question!
-You could convert both—if your landing page meets them where they are at their level of brand awareness
+Who's more likely to convert: a person already familiar with your brand who was directed to your landing page via your latest marketing email, or a person from a cold traffic source like a paid ad?
+That's a trick question.
+You could convert both if your landing page meets them where they are at their level of brand awareness.

 5. User experience